Hattix.co.uk PC Hardware Collection

 To write to any cell, the entire erase block has to be erased, so it makes sense to buffer writes until enough data to erase an entire block is present.
 This is what a "DRAM buffer" or "DRAM cache" does, so the phenomenon of write amplification doesn't take hold as much.

+Erasing NAND is also very slow, usually 10-20 ms, comparable to the seek time of a HDD!
+If the SSD runs out of pre-erased storage and has to erase on demand, write speeds drop awesomely, down below 50 MB/s.
 The P3 has no DRAM so uses a buffer area of the actual storage to take the writes, once this has been used up (say, during a game install, or any other large write operation), the drive has no option but to slow itself down to allow the buffer to be copied to main storage.

 This shows in extended write performance, which is very poor.
 While copying large amounts of data to the P3 (from another SSD) write performance tanks to below 50 MB/s.
 When the data quantity doesn't exceed the SLC cache size, writes are reasonably quick.